 Radiation therapy for ALL is generally used only in specific circumstances.
 This includes when the leukemia has spread to the brain, spinal fluid, or a boy’s testicles, or in high-risk disease to help prevent the spread of leukemia to the spinal fluid.
 However, with current treatment regimens, radiation therapy is typically reserved for recurrent or refractory disease, and in some centers, patients with T-cell leukemia.

 Side effects from radiation therapy may include hair loss, fatigue, mild skin reactions, upset stomach, and loose bowel movements.
 Talk with your child's doctor about what side effects may happen and how they can be managed.
 Most side effects go away soon after treatment is finished.
-However, long-term side effects of radiation treatment to the brain and body can occur and may possibly include hormone problems affecting growth and metabolism, learning problems, and an increased risk of developing a second cancer including a brain tumor.
-Skin, salivary gland, and thyroid cancers can also occur after radiation treatment for ALL (see Follow-up Care).
+However, long-term side effects of radiation treatment to the brain and body can occur and may possibly include hormone problems affecting growth and metabolism, learning problems, and an increased risk of developing a second cancer including a brain tumor, or skin, salivary gland, and thyroid cancers can also occur after radiation treatment for ALL (see Follow-up Care).

 Learn more about the basics of radiation therapy.

 Bone marrow/stem cell transplantation is most often used as a treatment for recurrent or refractory ALL.
 Rarely, transplantation may be recommended as part of the initial therapy when leukemia is associated with very high-risk features.